mushjacob/Clout/README.md

 # Clout
-Instagram bot that grows your account with smart following/unfollowing.
+A chrome-extension Instagram bot that grows your account with smart following/unfollowing.